hx-ai/validations/examples/flutter/README.md

 To support internationalization `useIntl` is enable in the `build.yaml`.

-After this you must run the build again to generate Intl messages withtin the generated files:
+After this you must run the build again to generate Intl messages within the generated files:

 ```dart
 pub run build_runner build